birgitta410/monart/app/scripts/haring/README.md

 - type { 'dancing', 'running', 'flying' }
 - border: {'solid' (default), 'dotted' }
 - info = a string to show in the tooltip of the figure
+- showInfo = a boolean indicating if the tooltip info should be displayed by default, without the need to hover; default false
 - initials = letters to show as initials in a frame

 Visualisation will iterate over the array of figures and put them into rows, left to right.